Stated SL(n)-Skein Modules and Algebras: Algebraic structure of skein algebras

 \bpro Suppose $\Sigma$ is an essentially bordered pb surface.
 Then for any interior ideal arc $c$ of $\Sigma$, the splitting homomorphism $\Theta_c: \S_n(\Sigma) \to \S_n(\Cut_c\Sigma)$ is injective. \epro

 \begin{proof} First assume that an endpoint of $c$ is a boundary ideal point, which is an endpoint of a boundary edge $e\ne c$.
-In a small neighborhood of $e\cup c$ we can find an interior ideal arc $c'$ such that $e,c,c'$ cobound an ideal triangle.
-By Theorem \ref{r.braidedtensor} we see that $\Cut_{c\, c'}$ is bijective.
-Since $\Theta_{c}$ is a component in a composition forming $\Cut_{c\, c'}$, we conclude that $\Theta_{c}$ is injective.
+In a small neighborhood of $e\cup c$ we can find an interior ideal arc $c'$ such that $e,c,c'$ cobound an ideal triangle; see Figure \ref{f.tri7}.